×

 When we asked people what advice they would give someone preparing to move to Bishan, they said:

 "Bishan is a residential town located in the central region of Singapore, known for its cleanliness, safety, and well-planned infrastructure.
 It is a family-friendly area with a good mix of local and international schools, making it a popular choice for expats with children.
 The cost of living in Bishan is relatively high, with housing being the most significant expense, so it's important to budget accordingly.
 Bishan is well-connected to other parts of Singapore through an efficient public transportation system, including the Mass Rapid Transit (MRT) and buses.
 The town is also home to several shopping malls, restaurants, and recreational facilities, providing plenty of options for leisure and entertainment.
 English is one of the official languages in Singapore and is widely spoken in Bishan, making it easier for expats to communicate and integrate.
 However, learning some basic phrases in Mandarin or Malay could be beneficial.
 Healthcare in Singapore is of a high standard, and Bishan has several clinics and a hospital.
 However, it's important to have comprehensive health insurance as medical costs can be high.
 Singapore has a tropical climate, so it's hot and humid throughout the year with frequent rain showers.
 Lightweight, breathable clothing is recommended.
 Singaporean culture places a high emphasis on rules and regulations, and Bishan is no exception.
 Littering, jaywalking, and chewing gum are all offenses that can result in fines.
 Bishan is a multicultural community, and residents are generally respectful of each other's customs and traditions.
 It's important for expats to also show respect and understanding towards the local culture.
-Finally, while Bishan is generally safe, it's still important to take basic precautions such as locking doors and windows, and being aware of your surroundings, especially at night," said one expat in Bishan.
+Finally, while Bishan is generally safe, it's still important to take basic precautions such as locking doors and windows, and being aware of your surroundings, especially at night," remarked one expat in Bishan, Singapore.

 What is a typical expat home or apartment like in Bishan?

 "A typical expat home or apartment in Bishan, is usually a high-rise condominium or an HDB (Housing Development Board) flat.
 These homes are known for their modern architecture and design, with clean lines and sleek finishes.
 The living spaces are often open plan, with a seamless flow between the kitchen, dining, and living areas.
 The bedrooms are usually spacious, with built-in wardrobes and en-suite bathrooms.
 The kitchen is typically equipped with modern appliances, including a refrigerator, oven, and dishwasher.
 Some homes may also have a separate laundry room with a washer and dryer.
 The bathrooms are usually modern and stylish, with high-quality fixtures and fittings.
 Most expat homes in Bishan also come with a range of amenities.
 These may include a swimming pool, gym, playground, and barbecue area.
 Some may also have a tennis court, sauna, or even a mini-mart within the condominium complex.
 The homes are often located close to public transportation, making it easy for expats to commute to work or explore the city.
 They are also usually within walking distance of local shops, restaurants, and schools, making them convenient for families.
 Despite being in a bustling city, many expat homes in Bishan are located in quiet, residential areas.
 They often offer stunning views of the city skyline or surrounding greenery, providing a peaceful retreat from the hustle and bustle of city life.
 In terms of decor, many expats choose to bring a touch of their home country to their Singaporean apartment.
 This could mean incorporating traditional furnishings or artwork, or simply choosing a color scheme that reminds them of home.
 However, the overall aesthetic tends to be minimalist and contemporary, in keeping with the modern architecture of the buildings.
-In summary, a typical expat home in Bishan, Singapore, is a stylish and comfortable space that offers all the conveniences of city living, while also providing a peaceful and relaxing environment to come home to," said one expat in Bishan.
+In summary, a typical expat home in Bishan, Singapore, is a stylish and comfortable space that offers all the conveniences of city living, while also providing a peaceful and relaxing environment to come home to," said one expat who made the move to Bishan.

 What is the average cost of housing in Bishan?